 SIR, which stands for Service Inspired Restaurants, is a private company amalgamated under the Business Corporations Act of Ontario.
-As at September 30, 2018, SIR owned 61 Concept Restaurants and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
+As at December 31, 2018, SIR owned 60 Concept Restaurants and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
 The Concept Restaurants are Jack Astor's Bar and Grill®, Canyon Creek®, and Scaddabush Italian Kitchen & Bar®.
-The "Signature" Restaurants are Reds® Wine Tavern, Reds® Midtown Tavern, Reds® Square One, and the Loose Moose Tap & Grill®.
-SIR also owns a Duke's Refresher® & Bar located in downtown Toronto.
-Duke's Refresher is not part of the Royalty Pooled Restaurants.
-SIR also owns one seasonal restaurant: Abbey's Bakehouse®, in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
+The Signature Restaurants are Reds® Wine Tavern, Reds® Midtown Tavern, Reds® Square One, and the Loose Moose Tap & Grill®.
+SIR also owns a Duke's Refresher® & Bar located in downtown Toronto, and one seasonal restaurant, Abbey's Bakehouse®, which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of its Canadian restaurants.
-As at September 30, 2018, 57 SIR Restaurants were included in Royalty Pooled Restaurants.
+As at December 31, 2018, 57 SIR Restaurants were included in Royalty Pooled Restaurants (56 operating restaurants and one closed restaurant).

 SIR believes that Duke's Refresher has multi-unit growth potential and has advised the Fund that Duke's Refresher should be considered as a potential New Concept Restaurant brand.
-As such, the earliest that any Duke's Refresher would be added to the Royalty pool would be the Adjustment Date following the earlier of: (i) the date that four Duke's Refresher restaurants are open for business at the same time, and (ii) 90 days following the end of SIR's fiscal year in which revenues from all Duke's Refresher restaurants in Canada first exceed \$12.0 million (the "Trigger Event").
-As neither of these events are expected to occur in 2018, Duke's Refresher is not expected to be added to the Royalty pool on January 1, 2019.
+As such, the earliest that any Duke's Refresher would be added to the Royalty Pool would be the Adjustment Date following the earlier of: (i) the date that four Duke's Refresher restaurants are open for business at the same time, and (ii) 90 days following the end of SIR's fiscal year in which revenues from all Duke's Refresher restaurants in Canada first exceed \$12.0 million (the "Trigger Event").
+As neither of these events are expected to occur in 2019, Duke's Refresher is not expected to be added to the Royalty Pool on January 1, 2020.